FOSSEE/st-scripts/getting_started_with_functions/script.rst

 ..
 R14

-now we call the function as,
+Now we call the function as,

 ..
 L14
 ::